mathieulrl/functions-hardhat-starter-kit/README.md

 3) Management of the enigma and players :

-  -When a player wants to try and find the answer to an enigma :
+  - When a player wants to try and find the answer to an enigma :
     1) he enters his answer on the website
     2) the player answer is hashed (= private key of the answer)
     3) a signature is created with this private key